Business Strategy During a Recession

 • Consider whether poorly performing employees are worth retaining

-2. Protect cash flow
+2. Strengthen cash flow

 3. Nurture your existing customer base